mauricio/mauricio.github.com/_posts/2021-12-30-rate-limiting-in-go.md

 So what do we have here?
 We start with the `Extractor` interface that returns a string to be used as the key to a rate limiting check.
-You could have multiple implementations of this interface, checking HTTP headers or any other fields available on the HTTP request to identify the client, the best way to use this is to have a user/account ID that can be pulled from cookies or headers as IPs change with some frequency so, implement a solution that makes sense for your application.
+You could have multiple implementations of this interface, checking HTTP headers or any other fields available on the HTTP request to identify the client, the best way to use this is to have a user/account ID that can be pulled from cookies or headers as IPs change with some frequency, so implement a solution that makes sense for your application.

 Then we have the `RateLimiterConfig` struct that wraps all fields needed to perform rate limiting on requests, an `Extractor`,